Hell Week (Scream Queens): Plot

 Boone tells Chanel that she doesn't have to tell everyone about his sexuality, because he wants to come out soon.
 He proposes that after he comes out, they accept him into Kappa, and Chanel likes the idea because that would give her a good reputation as the first girl who accepts a gay man in her sorority.
 Chanel #5 disagrees, and madly tells him off, but Boone leaves knowing that they will consider his idea.
 At night, after Denise and her friend Shondell (Deneen Tyler) fall asleep in their car outside of the Kappa house, Chanel gets attacked by the Red Devil but escapes.
 Denise hears her screams and runs to the house.
 The girls go upstairs to investigate, much to Denise's disapproval.
 Denise goes back to her car and finds Shondell dead.
 As Denise pushes Shondell's body out of the car and drives away, the girls find a message written on the wall that says "SLUTS WILL DIE".
 Inside the Dickie Dollar Scholars house, its members find a dead Boone laying on the dinner table with his throat cut.
 Chad and Denise interrupt the last dinner of Hell Week at Kappa, to announce that Shondell's body has disappeared and that Boone is dead.
-At the end of the episode, the Red Devil goes to the mortuary and opens a drawer where Boone's body is in.
-Boone opens his eyes and takes the fake skin used to make his throat seemed cut, revealing that he is an ally to the Red Devil.
+At the end of the episode, the Red Devil goes to the mortuary and opens a drawer which Boone's body is in.
+Boone opens his eyes and takes off the fake skin used to make his throat seem cut, revealing that he is an ally to the Red Devil.